mariaarnesson/the_history_of_the_guitars/README.md

     - information about the history and date can be checked by pressing the timaline button and searching in the text provided on this page.

+# Manual Testing

+Here is a detailed description of how manual testing is performed:

+## Testing on desktop

+All steps are performed in browsers: Chrome, Edge and Firefox:

+- Navigation bar:
+    - Hover over each link has been made.
+The effect has been confirmed to be correct.
+    - The Home page link has been pressed and confirmed to take the user to the Home page.
+    - The Types of Guitars page link has been pressed and confirmed to take the user to the Types of guitars page.
+    - The Gallery page link has been pressed and confirmed to take the user to the Gallery page.
+    - The Timelines page link has been pressed and confirmed to take the user to the Timelines page.
+    - The Contact page link has been pressed and confirmed to take the user to the Contact page.
 ### Manual (logical) testing of all elements and functionality on every page.

 #### Home Page: